Skip to product information

 'Provocative, moving and timely' Mail on Sunday

-As a teenager, Tess falls into environmental activism - and the arms of an older, charismatic protester.
-She has never been happier.
-When he suddenly disappears, leaving her pregnant and alone, she is shattered.
+As a teenager, Tess falls into environmental activism - and the arms of a charismatic older protester.
+When he suddenly disappears, leaving her pregnant and alone, her happiness is shattered.
 Slowly, though, she rebuilds a life for herself and her daughter Mia.
-'We're all we need,' she sings to Mia as they dance around the kitchen.
-'Me and you, us two.'

 Not available for shipping to the following countries: